-- A $5,000.00 scholarship established by Dr. Raquel Ramsey to honor her husband.
+- A $5,000.00 scholarship established by Dr. Raquel Ramsey to honor her late husband.
 After the Japanese invasion of the Philippines in World War II, then LT Ramsey helped to slow the Japanese advancement on the Bataan peninsula, allowing his fellow Americans to escape to Corregidor.
 At one point, Ramsey led what would be the last horse cavalry charge in US military history.
 For his gallantry and bravery, LTC Ed Ramsey was awarded the Silver Star in the face of superior enemy forces.
 Avoiding the Bataan Death March, Ramsey helped to establish, then later lead a guerilla force that resisted the Japanese occupation and provided critical intelligence that assisted the Philippine Liberation led by General Douglas MacArthur.
 For his action in saving tens of thousands of American and Filipino lives, he was awarded the Distinguished Service Cross.
 The LTC Ed Ramsey scholarship is awarded to the Most Outstanding cadet that exemplifies the attributes of LTC Ramsey.

 OU ARMY ROTC ALUMNI SCHOLARSHIP $3,000